exclaves/exclaves.github.io/_posts/2016-07-04-near-duplicate-detection-wavelets.md

 ---
-title: Detecting nearly duplicate images using a wavelet transform
+title: Detecting nearly duplicate images using wavelet transforms
 ---

 *n.b.
 This is a very early draft of this post, expect typos, grammatical errors, factual inaccuracies, etc.*